Like many wonderfully preserved natural areas across the US, Iowa State Parks have happily welcomed a significant increase in visitors each year!

 More than 200 years ago, Lewis and Clark passed through what is now Lewis and Clark State Park near the Nebraska-Iowa border.
 With tons of outdoor recreation, including hiking, fishing, boating, and swimming along Lake Blue, this is a fantastic state park for family fun.

-A sandy beach area and lakeshore camping is the perfect setting to make many years of memories!
+A sandy beach area and lakeshore camping are the perfect setting to make many years of memories!

 Nine Eagles State Park